JonHMChan/flask-app-1/README.md

    - The name of each Pokemon's evolutions should link to their detail page.
 For example, Bulbasaur evolves into Ivysaur, and clicking on "Ivysaur" in the evolutions table should take me to Ivysaur's detail page at `localhost:5000/2`.
 Some of the links may not work if they are not part of the original 151 Pokemon in this dataset.
  - You should get the Pokemon information using JavaScript/jQuery/AJAX and fetch the data from the internal server at `localhost:5000/api/pokemon/:id`, where `:id` is the ID of the Pokemon.
  - For which files to change, make sure to read the "Files and folders" section of this README.
+3. Do not use a CSS framework or library like Bootstrap.

  ## What you need to know
  To properly complete this exercise, you'll need to understand a few concepts in jQuery: